-This performance-based class allows 6th-grade students the opportunity to explore music using stringed instruments--violin, viola, cello, and bass.
+This performance-based class allows any middle school student the opportunity to explore music using stringed instruments--violin, viola, and cello.
+Students interested in playing bass in the future must begin on Cello.
 As they begin their orchestral adventure, students will learn the skills necessary to perform on their chosen instrument (intonation, rhythm, tone, technique, interpretation) as well as experience a wide variety of repertoire, performances, and creative events.
 Students will perform at least 3 times outside of the "regular" school day.